-What you can do here is to install additional drivers in Ubuntu for NVIDIA.
+If you don’t want to change the Grub config as mentioned in the previous step, alternatively, you can install additional drivers in Ubuntu for NVIDIA.
 Ubuntu won’t freeze at boot time while using these proprietary drivers.

 I am assuming that it’s your first login to a freshly installed system.
 This means you must update Ubuntu before you do anything else.
 Open a terminal using Ctrl+Alt+T keyboard shortcut in Ubuntu and use the following command:

 sudo apt update && sudo apt upgrade -y

 You may try installing additional drivers in Ubuntu right after the completion of the above command but in my experience, you’ll have to restart your system before you could successfully install the new drivers.
 And when you restart, you’ll have to change the kernel parameter again the same way we did earlier.